bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/python-pandas/index.md

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

-### Introduction
+## Introduction

 Pandas is a Python package that provides fast, flexible, and expressive data structures designed to make working with data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real-world data analysis in Python.
 Additionally, it has the broader goal of becoming the most powerful and flexible open-source data analysis/manipulation tool available in any language.
 It is already well on its way towards this goal.

-## TD;LR
-Running pandas script in Bacalhau
+In this tutorial example, we will run Pandas script on Bacalhau.

 ## Prerequisite

-To get started, you need to install the Bacalhau client, see more information [here](https://docs.bacalhau.org/getting-started/installation)
+To get started, you need to install the Bacalhau client, see more information [here](../../../getting-started/installation.md)

-## Running Pandas Locally
+## 1. Running Pandas Locally

 To run the Pandas script on Bacalhau for analysis, first, we will place the Pandas script in a container and then run it at scale on Bacalhau.

-To get started, you need to install the Pandas library from pip.
+To get started, you need to install the Pandas library from pip:

 ```bash